26th Battalion (Australia): World War II

 Following the outbreak of World War II in September 1939, the 26th Battalion undertook a series of training camps around northern Queensland as it began to re-establish its numbers.
-Between September and November, it was based around Kissing Point, Queensland, before moving to Townsville in February 1940, and then south of Bowen the following month.
+On 4 September 1939 the battalion marched into camp at Kissing Point, Townsville where they remained until moving to Townsville Showgrounds on 6 November 1939, and then south of Bowen on 23 March 1940.
 At this time, it was placed under the command of the 11th Brigade, along with the 31st and 51st Battalions, both of which were Queensland-based Militia battalions.
 In mid-1940, the battalion's strength fluctuated as compulsory service was reintroduced and drafts of national servicemen marched in for short periods of training, while volunteers were released to join the Second Australian Imperial Force (2nd AIF) and other services.
 Many of the initial recruits came from Italian-Australian families from north Queensland, but as the battalion grew, reinforcements from other Australian states arrived during 1942 and early 1943.

 Throughout 1941 and 1942, the battalion undertook defensive duties in various locations around Queensland, including Charters Towers, Bohle River, and Alligator Falls.
 On 17 August 1942, Murray relinquished command and was replaced by Lieutenant Colonel John Abbott.
 In October, the 26th moved to Kuranda, near Barron Falls, and as reinforcements arrived, began training to prepare for deployment overseas.
 In May 1943, the battalion moved to Cairns where they embarked on the transport Katoomba and sailed to Horn Island.
 'A' Company was detached at this time to Merauke Force in the Dutch East Indies, becoming the first Militia unit to serve outside of Australian territory.
 Several other platoons were dispatched to other islands around the Torres Strait.
 Between August 1943 and November, defensive duties were undertaken on the mainland around the Cape York Peninsula, before the battalion returned to Horn Island.

 In July 1944, the 26th Battalion was withdrawn to Australia on board the transport Taroona, and after leave reconstituted at Strathpine, Queensland, and began training for further operations.
 Gazetted as an AIF unit, which meant it could be deployed outside Australian territory, during December 1944 the battalion deployed to Bougainville as Australian troops from the 3rd Division relieved American forces around Torokina.
 The Australians subsequently launched three drives on the island in the northern, southern and central areas.
 Initially, the 26th Battalion was committed to the fighting in the central sector of the island conducting patrolling operations around Numa Numa before being withdrawn to Torokina at the end of January 1945.
 In February that year, Lieutenant Colonel Bernard Callinan assumed command, taking over from Abbott.